Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Model Architecture

-The representation learning module generates plan-level embeddings from the encoded query plan tree.
-We employ our proposed tree model BiGG, which consists of four bidirectional GNN layers and a GRU aggregation layer (detailed in Section~\ref{section_tree_model}).
-This module takes a vectorized query plan tree as input.
-Each bidirectional GNN layer transforms it into two single-directional tree graphs (with opposite edge directions) that are processed by independent TransformerConv~\cite{transformerconv} layers.
-Their node features are then weighted recombined into a single output tree.
-After 4 such layers, the tree is converted into a node sequence via post-order traversal and processed by a GRU aggregation operator~\cite{gruaggr}, which aggregates node information into the final plan representation.
+\textbf{Representation Learning Module.} The representation learning module generates plan-level embeddings from the encoded query plan tree using our proposed tree model, which consists of Bi-GNN layers and a GRU aggregator (Section~\ref{section_tree_model}).
+Each Bi-GNN layer splits the input plan into two single-directional tree graphs (with opposite edge directions) that are processed by independent TransformerConv~\cite{transformerconv} layers.
+The resulting node features are then weighted and recombined into an output tree.
+After the Bi-GNN layers, the tree is traversed in postorder and processed by a GRU aggregator~\cite{gruaggr}, which aggregates the learned plan tree into a representation.